Program Overview

 Click below for more information and resources for families and providers.

-Kansas has been collecting birth defect information from Kansas birth certificates since 1979.
-The passage of Senate Bill 418 in the 2004 Legislative session provided statutory authority, via K.S.A.
-65-1,241 thru 65-1,246, to the Kansas Department of Health and Environment (KDHE) to establish a birth defects information system.
+The passage of Senate Bill 418 in the 2004 legislative session provided the statutory authority (K.S.A.
+65-1,241 thru 65-1,246) for the KDHE to establish a birth defects information system.
+Among the provisions of this legislation are reported by physicians, hospitals and freestanding birthing centers concerning all patients under five years of age.
 In 2010, K.A.R.
-28-4-520 through K.A.R.
-28-4-521 expanded the list of congenital anomalies reportable to KDHE.
-Further changes were made in 2022 to include the removal of ICD-9 references and codes and adopting the department document Kansas Birth Defects Surveillance Reporting Manual.
+28-4-520 through 28-4-521 expanded the list of congenital anomalies that are reportable to KDHE.
+In 2022, the ICD-9 references and codes were removed, and the Kansas Birth Defects Surveillance Reporting Manual was adopted.
+The manual includes all the notifiable conditions to be reported to the KBDS program.